 - Sandals – Aerosoles are my preferred style of sandals for travel.
 Check out these ones or these ones.

 - Wedge sandals – Aerosoles also make incredibly comfortable wedge sandals that look fantastic.
-Check out these ones and these ones.
+Check out these ones.

-- Heels – Pick one pair of black strappy heels that work for cocktail dresses or jumpsuits.
+- Heels – Pick one pair of black or nude strappy heels that work for cocktail dresses or jumpsuits.